 If so, beware.
 It is a scam that is running in Houston.

 If you call the number, you’ll be connected to a marketing firm that will take your information and, if they cannot sell you legal forms, then pass you off to a probate attorney in Houston who will charge more than $1,199.

 Let’s start with the filing fees and costs for a probate case in Houston.
-Here is how the costs break down for a probate case in Houston:
+Here is an estimated break down of the costs for a probate case in Houston:

 Thus, the filing and related costs range from $381 to $1,460.
 That is before the probate attorney who is quoting $1,199 is paid a single dollar.

 If you do the math, you’ll see that at $1,199 the probate attorney would only make a maximum fee of $818 per case.
 In some cases, he would lose $539 having just paid the fees associated with the case.

 But what if the $1,199 flat fee doesn’t include these costs (even though the advertisement suggests that it does)?
 Let’s work with that.

 Even the most efficient probate attorney will take 15-20 hours for a typical probate case.
 This time is to prepare the court filings and documents, post and/or send notice to beneficiaries and/or creditors, and prepare for and attend at least one court hearing.

 So the $1,199 attorney fee is divided by 15 hours, the probate attorney will make $79 per hour.
 Do you know any attorney who works for $79 an hour?
 According to the Houston probate courts, the going rate for court-appointed probate attorney work in Houston ranges from $200 an hour to $450 an hour.
 Even the rate for paralegals is $75 to $125.